Jim McIntyre (footballer): Dunfermline Athletic

 McIntyre was appointed caretaker head-coach of Dunfermline Athletic on 4 December 2007, following the sacking of the incumbent manager of the club, Stephen Kenny.
 McIntyre's first match in charge was a home clash against Clyde on 8 December, when Dunfermline came from behind to claim a 1–1 draw, a result repeated the next week away at Partick Thistle, where Stephen Glass also missed a penalty.
 He was appointed as Dunfermline manager on a full-time basis on 3 January 2008, signing a two-and-a-half-year deal after an impressive run of four successive victories.
 After four straight wins, McIntyre was awarded the First Division Manager of the Month award for December.
 He again won the award, this time for Dunfermline's unbeaten run in September 2008.
 In the 2010–11 season, McIntyre led Dunfermline to the First Division Championship and promotion back to the Scottish Premier League, eventually winning the league by ten points, ahead of Raith Rovers.
 In three and a half years in the division with The Pars he was Manager of the Month five times.
 Dunfermline struggled in the 2011–12 Scottish Premier League season and were four points adrift at the bottom of the league table when he left the club in March 2012.

 Bristol City

 In April 2012, McIntyre was hired by Bristol City manager Derek McInnes to work as the club's first team coach until the end of the 2011–12 season.
-He had previously been doing some scouting work for Bristol City after being sacked by Dunfermline.
+He had previously been doing some scouting work for Bristol City after leaving Dunfermline.
 McIntyre left Bristol City on 25 January 2013 by mutual consent.